 Connecting students to the best educational films from around the world.

-During Doc Edge Festival, Doc Edge Schools provides free screenings of educational documentaries for schools.
+During The Doc Edge Film Festival, Doc Edge Schools provides free screenings of educational documentaries for schools.
 During the rest of the year, we also provide a subscription based video-on-demand platform for schools in New Zealand and across the Pacific.

-We believe in engaging students with documentaries that present current issues, critical questions and new perspectives to inspire discussion and learning.
+Doc Edge Schools engages students from years 5 to 13 and beyond, with documentaries that present current issues, ask critical questions and offer new perspectives to inspire discussion and learning.

 All films in the programme are free of charge for students and teachers, and are accompanied by a useful education resource complete with conversation starters and learning activities based around the issues raised in the documentaries.

 We will be running introductions, special events, as well as Question and Answer sessions where students can interact with filmmakers and industry area experts.